The history of WFLF Monero-Mustang Rescue Mission -

 The WFLF Monero-Mustang Rescue Mission (WFLF MMRM) was launched by the Wild For Life Foundation as crisis intervention to save the MM horses lives and a means for providing emergency aid and helping to facilitate the urgent need for relocation and placement of these at risk horses.
 As an equine rescue and protection organization, an indisputable RESCUE NEED must be well established and plead by anyone seeking WFLF rescue assistance prior to the acceptance of their equines into WFLF’s program.

-In or about April of 2014, WFLF began providing emergency financial aid toward the direct care, feeding, transport and placement of these horses.
-Over the time it became evident that MM had been breeding their rescue horses and they had approximately 150 horses whose lives were in imminent life threatening danger.
+In April of 2014, WFLF began providing emergency financial aid toward the direct care, feeding, transport and placement of these horses.
 WFLF additionally facilitated the placement of the majority of these horses into new 3rd third party homes.

-WFLF has paid for ongoing expenses related to the care and custody for the MM surrendered RESCUE NEED horses, which included unadoptable, pregnant and nursing foals, unborn foals, colts, fillies, senior horses, malnourished and injured mares, geldings and stallions, whom began arriving to WFLF facilities in September, 2014.
+WFLF expenses for their direct care and custody of these surrendered horses, which included unadoptable, pregnant and nursing foals, unborn foals, colts, fillies, senior horses, malnourished and injured mares, geldings and stallions, whom began arriving to WFLF facilities in September, 2014, has since exceeded $150,000.

-In or about mid June of 2015, WFLF transferred approximately thirty three of these horses for direct placement into a 3rd party sanctuary in Northern California, and thereafter officially concluded the WFLF MMRM.
+WFLF also transferred approximately thirty three of these horses for direct placement into a 3rd party sanctuary in Northern California, and thereafter WFLF officially concluded this rescue mission.

-Contrary to the rumors which have been made about the Wild For Life Foundation (WFLF), in truth WFLF has extended sincere compassion, benevolence and good will toward Monero Mustangs and its founder.
-Sadly WFLF’s mission to save, protect, preserve and defend America’s at risk wild and domestic equines and WFLF’s successful mission to aid and assist MM’s RESCUED NEED horses have been met with disregard and disrespect by MM and its founder.
+The Wild For Life Foundation (WFLF), has extended sincere compassion, benevolence and good will toward Monero Mustangs and its founder.
+However, WFLF’s successful mission to aid and save these horses has been met with disregard and disrespect by MM and its agents.

-To date, WFLF continues to provide ongoing care and custody for 15 of the MM surrendered RESCUE NEED horses which have at all times remained under the legal ownership, title, care and custody of WFLF since first accepted by WFLF.
+To date, WFLF continues to provide ongoing quality care and housing for last 15 surrendered horses which have at all times remained under the legal ownership, title, care and custody of WFLF since first accepted by WFLF in 2014.

 Learn more: http://www.wildforlifefoundation.org/wflfmonero.html